Skip to Content

 More than anything, the aesthetic appeal of the plant is affected.

-Later in the article, there’s a table that lists the various species of flea beetles.
+Later in the article, a table lists the various species of flea beetles.
 Despite the considerable overlap in preferences, each variety of flea beetle has a clear favorite plant.

 For instance, certain flea beetles solely consume potatoes, tomatoes, and other nightshade plants, while others enjoy eating cruciferous vegetables like broccoli, cabbage, and others.
 Mustard is often used as a trap crop for these beetles, drawing them away from cash crops.